Labour Is Investigating Whether A Candidate Called For The Eradication Of Islam On Twitter

-The Labour party is "urgently investigating" whether one of its election candidates was behind a Twitter account that posted comments which appeared to support the eradication of Islam from Europe.
+The Labour party is "urgently investigating" whether one of its election candidates was behind a Twitter account that posted comments that appeared to support the eradication of Islam from Europe.

-Trevor Merralls, who leads a group campaigning on behalf of black cab drivers, was announced on Monday as the Labour party's candidate for the suburban London constituency of Old Bexley and Sidcup.
+Trevor Merralls, who leads a group campaigning on behalf of black-cab drivers, was announced on Monday as the Labour candidate for the suburban London constituency of Old Bexley and Sidcup.

 As the current chairman of the United Cabbies Group (UCG), which has been involved in anti-Uber protests across London, he pledged to run as the "cabbies' candidate" in the general election.

-Within hours he had been linked to a Twitter account – now deleted but still partially available on Google's Cache – named @wellingblueboy, which has tweeted comments about Islam which warn that a "reckoning" is on the way.
+Within hours he had been linked to a Twitter account – now deleted but still partially available on Google's cache – named @wellingblueboy, which has tweeted comments about Islam that warn a "reckoning" is on the way.

 Screengrabs of tweets from the account show @wellingblueboy in a conversation with other users discussing Islam and saying "on a positive note that should eradicate islam from our continent for years".